 This Chocolate Weetbix slice recipe is delicious and a one of those recipes you can always rely on as it requires standard ingredients that are always in the pantry, and if you are missing an ingredient you might be able to improvise… I’ve made this with raisins when I had no chocolate chips, with raw sugar when we’d run out of brown sugar.
 You get the idea!
 I personally like making this as it takes sod all time to make (7 mins, tops) and it’s one of those dead easy delightful recipes which uses sod all cooking equipment.
 This means you save time cleaning up.
 By the way, this recipe is easy enough kids can make it.
 Time to skite: My 7 year old can make this entirely on his own 🙂

 I’ve given this recipe to a lot of friends – they all give it big thumbs up, so give it a whirl!
+I have even gone to the extent of getting some ‘personalise a package‘ boxes to give them out as gifts to friends and they love them!
 I love to sit down with a small slice of this and a nice cup of tea after my boy is in bed and have ten minutes to myself to relax and unwind.
 Contented sigh…

 260g melted butter

 - Step 1: Preheat the oven to 180°.
 Grease and line a baking slice tin with baking paper (the one I use is 28 x 18cm – a bigger one would be fine too)